This page lists the features that are closely related to the hardware:

 As to prevent “bricking” the device, configured overclocking is only active after the user could have accessed the menu for setting the clock rate back to 100 % or lower.

-Upon configuring an overclocked mode, a firmware CRC check is performed in order to test the system reliability.
-If overclocking is configured, this check will be repeated before every computer move.
+Upon configuring an overclocked mode, a firmware CRC check is performed in order to test the system reliability, and this check will be repeated before every computer move.
 This is so fast that it does not cause any noticeable slowdown.

 In case of non-crashing CRC calculation failures, overclocking will be disabled automatically, along with a notification dialogue box.
 Of course, this is not completely bulletproof, but it is a strong indicator.